PlummersSoftwareLLC/Primes/PrimeBatch/solution_1/README.md

 ## Run instructions

-These instructions assumes that you're in the directory of `PrimeBatch` & have all the dependencies installed as stated in `BENCHMARK.md`.
+These instructions assumes that you're in the directory of `PrimeBatch/solution_1` & have all the dependencies installed as stated in `BENCHMARK.md`.

 Both arguments `workers` & `sieveSize` can be omitted, they will default to the values shown in the examples below.